zabernical-phenakist-ratoon/9mm-shield-magazine-extension/Readme.md

+So, you've got a shinny new M&P 9mm shield ... but it ships with a short magazine and your hand is too big for a good grip on it.
+Extended magazines are on back order or can only be had via a select few resellers who are charging ~$20-$30 more than MSRP.
+Here is a temporary fix you might like to try.
+See the readme for further details.

 Use of any of these parts shall constitute your acceptance of the following:

 a) I (the file's author) am released from any and all liability